hackergrrl/goertzel-stream/README.md

   frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).
 2.5x works well.
 - `opts.testsPerSecond` (optional) - How many tests for the frequency to perform per second's worth of samples.
 Defaults to 100.

+Now you're ready to pipe in an audio source!

 ## detect.on('toneStart', function (tones) { ... })